lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 {code ruby,method_in_example_group}

 These methods are then effectively defined as part of the `Nested_1` class that we are implicitly creating.
-This means that methods defined in this way call be called from within your specs:
+This means that methods defined in this way can be called from within your specs:

 {code ruby,method_in_example_group_called_in_spec}